Precision Time Protocol Overview

 Increase in bandwidth requirements on wireless backhaul networks and the need to reduce costs and to improve flexibility have triggered the need for a packet-based backhaul infrastructure.
 Traditional metro deployments do not cater to the delivery of synchronization services, and this leaves operators with no other choice than to keep older parallel infrastructure.
 Physical layer–based Synchronous Ethernet and packet-based Precision Time Protocol (PTP) enable routers and switches to deliver synchronization services that meet the requirements of today’s mobile network, as well as Long Term Evolution (LTE)–based infrastructures.
 Physical layer–based technologies function regardless of network load, whereas packet-based technologies require careful architecture and capacity planning.
 For information about Synchronous Ethernet, see Synchronous Ethernet Overview.

 PTP, also known as IEEE 1588v2, is a packet-based technology that enables the operator to deliver synchronization services on packet-based mobile backhaul networks.
 IEEE 1588 PTP (Version 2) clock synchronization standard is a highly precise protocol for time synchronization that synchronizes clocks in a distributed system.
-The time synchronization is achieved through packets that are transmitted and received in a session between a master clock and a slave clock.
+The time synchronization is achieved through packets that are transmitted and received in a session between a master clock and a client clock.

-Master clock—The master clock transmits the messages to the PTP clients (also called slave node or boundary node).
+Master clock—The master clock transmits the messages to the PTP clients (also called client node or boundary node).
 This allows the clients to establish their relative time distance and offset from the master clock (which is the reference point) for phase synchronization.
 Delivery mechanism to the clients is either unicast or multicast packets over Ethernet or UDP.

 Table 1 summarizes the first Junos OS release that supports PTP on various Juniper Networks devices: